krishna-kalavadia/OpenCV-Face-Detection/README.md

 ## Face Detection and Image Processing

-Introductory project to learn basic openCV and image processing. <br>
+Introductory project to learn basic OpenCV and image processing. <br>

 Created a program that detects faces, eyes and smiles and outlines them.
 After detecting faces, each face is sharpened using a common image sharpening convolution kernel